-To calculate total manufacturing cost you add together three different cost categories: the costs of direct materials, direct labour and manufacturing overheads.
-Expressed as a formula, that’s: Total manufacturing cost = Direct materials + Direct labour + Manufacturing overheads.
+To calculate total manufacturing cost you add together three different cost categories: the costs of direct materials, direct labour, and manufacturing overheads.
+Expressed as a formula, the total manufacturing cost calculation is: Total Manufacturing Cost = Direct Materials + Direct Labour + Manufacturing Overheads.

 First let’s look at total manufacturing costs in more detail.

 Total manufacturing cost is the total expenses related to all resources used in the process of creating a finished product.
 Calculating total manufacturing cost requires an accurate analysis of your company’s different departments to identify how they contribute to the manufacturing process and the associated costs.
 This involves detailed accounting of the cost of all materials, overhead, and labour to identify the manufacturing costs of finished goods in their entirety.